-See Section X.BB above regarding the emerald ash borer and the Formosan termite.
+See Section X.BB above regarding the quarantines for the emerald ash borer and other plant pests.

 Section F. Staging/transferring and segregation of emergency-generated C & D debris

 Approved emergency debris sites that are approved only to stage emergency-generated C & D debris shall not process the C & D debris in any manner.
 These debris sites shall only store the C & D debris until such time as it is to be hauled to a permitted C & D disposal site.
 For the purposes of this administrative order, staging of C & D debris is to include segregation of the debris.